 The school will maintain consistency in data collection and reporting by training teachers on administration of NYS and iReady assessments.
-The school is taking actions for improvement in Math by reviewing standards from the NYC instructional report and iReady results to modify curriculum to better meet the needs of the students.
+The school is taking actions for improvement in ELA and Math by reviewing standards from the NYC instructional report and iReady results to modify curriculum to better meet the needs of the students.
 In particular, data reviews are taking place more consistently at grade levels and schoolwide.
-The school has hired a Math Coach for the ES division that works in all three schools.
-For the MS, there is a math subject leader and the use of trainers from the National Teacher Network for support of those grades.
-The MS is adopting a new curriculum to address some deficits that we have seen in this subject.
 Use of iReady follow up lessons are being used to meet individual student areas of weakness.
 Response to Intervention groups for students that are struggling to meet grade level expectations are increasing as well as the support team in the school.
-For the Middle School we have an Academic Intervention and Support Math lead who is overseeing the implementation of the AIS Math program.
-Our after-school program SAYA (South Asian Youth Action) offered math tutoring opportunities over the course of the year, which our students took advantage of.